-As this is the first time a trailing average cost of debt has applied to Seqwater, we consider it reasonable to calculate the trailing average cost of debt in the final decision using 10 yearly cost of debt estimates that each use a 12-month averaging period to November of the respective year.
+As flagged in our draft report, we have used data up to November 2024 to estimate Seqwater's cost of debt as this reflects the latest possible information before we finalised our report.
+As this is the first time a trailing average cost of debt has applied to Seqwater, we consider it reasonable to calculate the trailing average cost of debt using 10 yearly cost of debt estimates that each use a 12month averaging period to November of the respective year.
 In this fashion, Seqwater's trailing average cost of debt involves using data stretching from December 2014 to November 2024.